BelardoA/DatingApp/README.md

 # DatingApp
-C# DatingApp created while following a udemy course.
+C# DatingApp created while following a udemy course using bootstrap and angular.